GWO in Europe 2010 – Getting in the Swing of Things

 Steven’s mom and dad

-3. Candice Matykowski says:
+3. Candice Matykowski Avatar

 Thank you for the wonderful updates about GWO in Europe.
 The Photos have been a joy.

-4. Robin Ruegg says:
+4. Robin Ruegg Avatar

 I’m enjoying the updates–this is great.
 Thank you.
 Enjoy the trip!